research-team/robot-dream/doc/architecture.md

 ##Problem

-There are several cognitive architectures that implement emotion phenomena, some of the most notable are listed in section 5.
-Rather than implementing the emotional model in a computational system, we re-implemented the neurobiolog- ical basis of emotions using simulation [30].
+Rather than implementing the
+emotional model in a computational system, we re-implemented the neurobiological basis of emotions using simulation [30].
 This was done to create a biologically plausible approach and to validate the results of our simulations from neurobio- logical perspective.
 The other way around could not provide proper evidence that the result could be regarded as emotional phenomenon.
 We used the model of